IIT-ARCH-ROBOT/ASSIGNMENTS/ASSIGNMENT_01.md

 __LIBRARY RESEARCH CLASS__ :books:

 I'm still waiting to hear from Kim Soss about the library research class.
 It may not be on a day we meet for studio.
 Stay tuned...

+__I THINK THAT'S IT FOR NOW__ :clap:

+I'll see you next week on TUESDAY @ 3pm in Crown 001.
+We will be meeting TR 3-6 from now on...Please email me with any questions.